-Your motorhome may already feature an interface which enables the use of LED road lighting on the motorhome body, and there is connectivity on this device for the addition of a tow bar.
+Your motorhome already features an interface which enables the use of LED road lighting on the motorhome body, and there is connectivity on this device for the addition of a tow bar.
 It is important that the correct tow bar electrical harness is used, and your Swift Group dealer can order and fit this part for you.